-It’s true that a higher valuation generally means a lower potential return and a higher risk of decline but that’s the type of market we’re in right now and an investor has to be comfortable with that.
+It’s true that a higher valuation generally means a lower potential return and a higher risk of decline.
+That’s the type of market we’re in right now and an investor has to be comfortable with that.
 The truth is that if you’re a long term investor then short term valuations shouldn’t be of concern to you.
 If they are then you might want to revisit your asset allocation and see if there’s something out there that jives with your risk profile.

-If you knew the crash was coming next week then you should totally go be in cash ready to buy when it hits bottom but countless studies and years of experience have shown us timing the market is impossible so it makes sense to just stay in it and deal with any movements.
+If you knew the crash was coming next week then you should totally go be in cash.
+You’d be ready to buy when it hits bottom.
+However, countless studies and years of experience have shown us timing the market is impossible.
+It makes sense to just stay in it and deal with any movements.

 One thing to remember is that the CAPE ratio and other valuation metrics I talked about are generally market specific(in this case the S&P 500) and don’t mean that there’s absolutely no value in stocks whether domestic or international, you might just have to look harder than usual to find it.

-They also don’t mean that returns going forward are guaranteed to be bad as earnings can outpace projections and the ratios can keep expanding for quite some time causing one to miss plenty of upside if one were to sell.
+Bad returns aren’t guaranteed due to this information.
+Earnings can outpace projections and the ratios can keep expanding for quite some time.
+Selling can cause one to miss plenty of upside if one were to sell.

-This also doesn’t mean that the stock market can’t correct quite abruptly in the near term because it can – all it takes is a shift in market sentiment and money can start to flow elsewhere like cash or bonds.
+This also doesn’t mean that the stock market can’t correct quite abruptly in the near term.
+All it takes is a shift in market sentiment and money can start to flow elsewhere like cash or bonds.
 After all, this is just one way to look at market valuation and there are others out there as well.

 Personally, I think the stock market is a bit hot even if you take into consideration the points discussed above.
-The CAPE and P/E ratio averages have definitely trended up in the recent years but the current ratios are still a good deal above the more recent averages leading one to assume that future returns will be worse than we’ve seen in the past few years.
+The CAPE and P/E ratio averages have definitely trended up in the recent years.
+However, the current ratios are still a good deal above the more recent averages.
+That can lead one to assume that future returns will be worse than we’ve seen in the past few years.

 Still, I think bonds are an even worse value right now.
-The nature of the market also means we’re due for a recession within the next 5 years so I wouldn’t fault anyone for moving into less risky assets right now.
+The nature of the market also means we’re due for a recession within the next 5 years.
+I wouldn’t fault anyone for moving into less risky assets right now.

-That doesn’t mean I’m selling or changing my asset allocation, I’ll keep buying stocks, I’ll keep buying bonds and I’ll likely keep some more cash on the side in case any values emerge.
+That doesn’t mean I’m selling or changing my asset allocation.
+I’ll keep buying stocks.
+I’ll keep buying bonds.
+However, I’ll likely also keep some more cash on the side in case any values emerge.

 The reality is that markets work in cycles.
 They go up and they go down.
-There was a savings and loan crisis in the 90s, there was one in 2008 and there will be another one in the future.
-There was a recession in the 90s, one in 2000, one in 2008 and there will be another one in the future.
-There will be wars, political instability and all sorts of other things one can’t predict that will impact the stock market returns.
+There was a savings and loan crisis in the 90s.
+And there was one in 2008 and there will be another one in the future.
+There was a recession in the 90s; one in 2000, one in 2008 and there will be another one in the future.
+Wars, political instability and all sorts of other things one can’t predict will impact the stock market returns.

-The thing one has to remember is that people thought that the stock market was hot in the 90s and that investing in it was a fool’s errand but returns since then have been great(and that was at a time when treasury yields were near 9%).
-They thought the same in 2000, they thought the same in 2008 and they will think the same in 2017 or 2018 or 2019 or whenever the bull market nears its end.
-In all those times, there was a time when they were proven right in the short term but those investors that stuck with stocks through the hard times were rewarded in the long run.
+The thing one has to remember is that people thought that the stock market was hot in the 90s.
+Investing in it then was a fool’s errand!
+However, returns since then have been great(and that was at a time when treasury yields were near 9%).
+They thought the same in 2000; they thought the same in 2008; and they will think the same in 2017 or 2018 or 2019 or whenever the bull market nears its end.
+Reward sometimes came to those who thought so in the short term.
+However, reward came to all those who stuck through the hard times.

 After all, it pays to remember that time in the market beats timing the market.

 Let me know what you think about the market.
-Is it overpriced, are you worried or do you not care because any short term fluctuations are just a blip on the long term radar and will help your long term results?
+Are you holding off buying because of the prices?
+Are there butterflies in your stomach when you think about it?
+Or do you not care because any short term fluctuations are just a blip on the long term radar.
+After all, they will help your long term results!